A Knowledge Graph as a modern form of data architecture.

 • Tourism industry: added value by reducing potential restriction of data use as all data is handled equally

-External data such as weather information, geoinformation systems or inventories from local authorities can be integrated into the Knowledge Graph.
+External data such as weather information, geoinformation systems or local authority inventories can be integrated into the Knowledge Graph.
 This results in a link of data which is primarily not tourism-related, but nevertheless significant for the tourism sector.

 • Guests: added value through a comprehensive information base